dropkickfish/bar/readme.md

 Menus are a simple CSV upload.
 You can create QR codes for your customers, or even your staff if you want.
 If you look at the original, there's some Stripe and IBAN stuff in there.

-You can get new login codes every time you load the staff bar so that dodgy Dave who sits behind the bar doesn't keep queueing his beer up first.
+You can get new login codes every time you load the staff bar so that dodgy Dave who sits next to the bar doesn't keep queueing his beer up first.

-Please don't rinse the linked bars or QR codes in the image.
-I'm redundant and probably hosting this in a suboptimal way.
-Don't bankrupt me.

 ## Staff view